Clinician-Scientist Merit Review

 - Clinician-scientists who are coming off career awards or Clinician-Scientist Start-up Funding

-- A Clinician-scientist who is funded by an Alternate Funding Plan or holds a career award or endowed chair is deemed ineligible
+- A Clinician-scientist who is funded by an Alternate Funding Plan or holds a career award or holds an endowed/expendable chair is deemed ineligible

 Merit Review Process